Karelak/Encryption-Program/README.md

 ## Features

 - **User-friendly GUI**: Built with Tkinter to provide an intuitive interface for users.
-- **Multiple Encryption Algorithms**: Supports different encryption methods such as Caesar Cipher, Vigenère Cipher, and more.
+- **Multiple Encryption Algorithms**: Supports different encryption methods such as Caesar Cipher and Vernam Cipher.
 - **Encryption and Decryption**: Users can easily switch between encrypting and decrypting messages.
-- **Customizable Settings**: Allows users to customize encryption settings such as keys and modes.
+- **Customizable Settings**: Allows users to customize encryption settings such as keys and shifts.

 ## Requirements

 - Python 3.x
 - Tkinter library (usually included with Python)
+- Matplotlib library

 ## Installation

-1. Clone the repository to your local machine:
+1. **Clone the repository to your local machine:**
    ```sh
    git clone https://github.com/yourusername/encryption-program.git
    ```